 And on top of providing a great employment experience for your team, a strong nonprofit human resources strategy can also have a ripple effect on your mission and the community you serve.
 This is because when your organization’s internal team can work together effectively, you’ll be better able to achieve long-term, sustainable success as you fundraise, connect with donors, manage your programming, and more.

-The human resources needs of nonprofit organizations, however, are subject to some additional pressures.
-Nonprofits simply have more unique needs when it comes to HR strategy and management.
-Human resources professionals at nonprofits must adhere to and balance a number of different factors to make the best decisions for their organizations:
+However, the human resources needs of nonprofit organizations are often subject to additional pressures.
+Nonprofits simply have more unique demands when it comes to HR strategy and management.
+HR professionals at nonprofits must adhere to and balance a number of different factors to make the best decisions for their organizations:

 - State and federal employment laws (no, nonprofits aren’t exempt!)

 - Nonprofit-specific tax, accounting, executive compensation, and employee classification needs

 - Tight or unpredictable budgets

 - Heavily mission-driven goals

 Many organizations look for the help of an outside expert when it’s time to build out or refresh their approach to human resources.
 Even for larger, more established nonprofits, an outside perspective is almost always the best choice.
 Choosing and hiring a nonprofit human resources consultant, though, can be tricky (especially if you’ve never done it before).
 In this guide, we’ll walk through all the essentials you’ll need to know to get an effective start: